What’s turning people off?

-The tools to improve the consumer experience have long been available, he says, but advisors and providers simply haven’t made them accessible:
+The tools to improve the consumer experience have long been available, he says, but advisers and providers simply haven’t made them accessible:

-“Within the industry, insurance carriers have long provided advisors with these digitals tools without passing them along to the consumer.”
+“Within the industry, insurance carriers have long provided advisers with these digitals tools without passing them along to the consumer.”

 Using technology to streamline the process puts the power back in a consumer’s hands.
 On PolicyAdvisor’s site, you can review thousands of different policy options from nearly two dozen insurance providers in seconds.

-“All we’ve done is give the consumer access to tools that were only available to advisors — we’re democratizing access to life insurance,” says Puri.
+“All we’ve done is give the consumer access to tools that were only available to advisers — we’re democratizing access to life insurance,” says Puri.

 Embracing digital keeps it human